neudesic/learning-github-copilot/docs/3-testing-with-copilot.md

 ---

-### Step 2: Generating Functional Tests With Dependencies
+### Step 2: Generating Unit Tests With Dependencies
 **Description:**
 In this step, you will use GitHub Copilot to create an new integration tests project for a service and execute it.